-- Ensure that trade agreements include appropriate provisions to strengthen cooperation in the field of technical regulations and standards; - Ensure that trade agreements include a dedicated Pharmaceutical-specific Chapter or Annex and provisions enhancing the development of, and access to, high-quality biosimilar medicines; - The Pharmaceutical-specific Chapter or Annex must refer to a system of international standardisation and contain an obligation for parties to conform to such standards; - Ensure that the Pharmaceutical-specific Chapter or Annex contains appropriate provisions establishing the basic framework of regulatory cooperation and regulatory exchange among authorities for the purpose of future convergence of national technical requirements with respect to biosimilar medicines; - Ensure that trade agreements (horizontal section and/ or the Pharmaceutical-specific Chapter or Annex) contain transparency requirements enabling affected stakeholders to be promptly informed about new regulations and to present their views to the regulators/legislators; - Include, as the case may be, provisions enhancing further cooperation with respect to the technical requirements for the authorisation of biosimilar medicines; and - Include, as the case may be, a commitment for the protection of confidential business information with respect to data and information exchanged within regulatory cooperation activities.
+- ✓ Ensure that trade agreements include appropriate provisions to strengthen cooperation in the field of technical regulations and standards; - ✓ Ensure that trade agreements include a dedicated and balanced Pharmaceuticalspecific Chapter or Annex and provisions enhancing the development of, and access to, high-quality biosimilar medicines; - ✓ The Pharmaceutical-specific Chapter or Annex must refer to a system of international standardisation and contain an obligation for Parties to conform to such standards; - ✓ Ensure that the Pharmaceutical-specific Chapter or Annex contain appropriate provisions establishing the basic framework of regulatory cooperation and regulatory exchange among authorities for purposes of future convergence of national technical requirements with respect to biosimilar medicines; - ✔ Ensure that trade agreements (both in the horizontal sections and/or the Pharmaceutical-specific Chapter or Annex) contain transparency requirements enabling affected stakeholders to be promptly informed about new regulations and to present their views to the regulators/legislators; - ✓ Include provisions enhancing further cooperation with respect to the technical requirements for the authorisation of biosimilar medicines; - Include, as the case may be, a commitment for the protection of confidential business information with respect to data and information exchanged within regulatory cooperation activities; and - Provide for balanced rules on good regulatory practices in a dedicated chapter or annex.

-The IGBA looks forward to engaging more closely with negotiators and stakeholders for the purpose of facilitating trade in high-quality biosimilar medicines, and stands ready to provide more detailed information on its positions and on how it considers treaty language could best reflect the specific objectives of the biosimilar medicines industry.
+The IGBA looks forward to continued engagement with negotiators and stakeholders for purposes of facilitating the trade of high-quality biosimilar medicines, and would welcome the opportunity to provide more detailed information on its positions and on how it considers that treaty language could best reflect the specific objectives of the biosimilar medicines industry and access to medicines.